JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![Improved appearance of the Compose Multiplatform app on desktop](first-compose-project-on-desktop-4.png){width=350}

-## Support the user input
+## Support user input

-Now let users enter the name of the city to see the time at this location.
+Now let users enter the name of a city to see the time at that location.
 The simplest way to achieve this is by adding a `TextField` composable:

 1. Replace the current implementation of `App` with the one below: